magneticio/vamp.io/content/documentation/cli/cli-reference.md

 #### See also

-* [Using the CLI](/documentation/cli/) - installation, configuration and effective use of the CLI
+* [Using the Vamp CLI](/documentation/cli/using-the-cli/) - installation, configuration and effective use of the CLI